A voice warning of major changes ahead

 Time frame of possible maximum friction?

 Monitoring aggregated macroeconomic data and geopolitical trends, Takushi concludes that the global convergence of macroeconomic & geopolitical trends is advancing faster than expected and exposing a vulnerable and unprepared Europe.
-An unprecedented confluence of events lies ahead of us between 2104 and 2017 – a Super Crisis can’t be ruled out.
-He discusses challenges as well as opportunities.
+An unprecedented confluence of events lies ahead of us between 2017 and 2024.

 > Recommended next page: Geopolitical and macroeconomic trends